jimmy9065/vimrc_mine/README.md

   In the end, if the arrow still not show, you may need to change the font of gvim.
 ***
 the block above may no longer necessary.
+***
+for vim-ariline to show correctly under vim, chose Droid Sams Mono Regular 11 as terminal font.

 #####for [UltiSnipts](https://github.com/SirVer/ultisnips):
   shortcuts: \<TAB\>